TuckerTucker/tkr-news-gather/database/README.md

 # Database Schema Files

-This directory contains different SQL schema files for setting up the TKR News Gatherer database.
+This directory contains different SQL schema files for setting up the TKR News Gather database.
 Choose the appropriate file based on your situation.

 ## Schema Files Overview